developer-portal/content/deployment/copr/copr-cli.md

 The command line tool will now monitor your build and keeps you updated about any changes and results.
 You can safely interrupt it with `ctrl+c` at any time.
 The build will continue running.

-## Adding a Repository and Installing
+## Adding a repository and installing the package

 Now, when your build has been finished, you can add the repository and install your package: